azzy-chemE/new-student/README.md

 # New Student

+Deployed on Itch.io at: https://azzy-cheme.itch.io/new-student

+Made with Godot 3.6.1 and GDScript.

 ## Instructions

-Deployed on Itch.io at: https://azzy-cheme.itch.io/new-student
 Left and right arrow keys to navigate, up arrow to jump.
 Double jumping is enabled, just press the up arrow key twice quickly.

 ## Note